what do members do?

 Microboards that decide to provide services must be well organized, committed, and have the time to be the employer of record.
-This can be time consuming in the beginning, but your Vela facilitator can help you.
+This can be time consuming in the beginning, but your Vela Mentor can help you.

 If being the employer of record is too much for the Microboard to take on and your funding is from Community Living BC, you have several choices.
 You can:

 - Request that the funding be directed through an approved service provider.

 - Access Individualized Funding.
 In this case the person can act as their own Agent or choose a trusted family member or friend to be the Agent.
 The Agent can either manage services directly through Direct Funding or request a Host Agency to manage the funding and provide supports and services needed.